 At the American Revolution Museum at Yorktown, visitors can view a July 1776 Broadside of the Declaration of Independence and learn about the challenges that faced our nation’s founders, as well as those for whom the new nation’s rights of freedom and liberty did not yet apply.
 Jamestown-Yorktown Foundation collection.
 JYF2009.12

 In 1777 Prince Hall signed his name on a petition to free enslaved p

-About 15 years ago a group of grassroots activists encouraged the commemoration of June 12 as “Loving Day” to highlight the 1967 unanimous decision by the U. S. Supreme Court that declared Virginia’s law banning interracial marriage unconstitutional, through the landmark case of Loving v.
+About 17 years ago a group of grassroots activists encouraged the commemoration of June 12 as “Loving Day” to highlight the 1967 unanimous decision by the U. S. Supreme Court that declared Virginia’s law banning interracial marriage unconstitutional, through the landmark case of Loving v.
 Virginia.
-In recent weeks strong voices in the United States and around the world have been driving Americans
+Since the George Floyd case and others, strong voices in the United States and around the world have

 Salt-glazed stoneware baluster jug, Westerwald Germany, c.
 1600-20.
 Molded around mid-girth with the biblical motif of The Good Samaritan.
 H 12 ½”.
 JYF 2017.5.
 Photography by Robert Hunter.